-Classroom telephones are for school business only and are not to be used by the students.
+The office and classroom telephones are for school business only and are not to be used by the students.
 Students that need to use a telephone should report to the office secretaries and request permission from them.

 SCHOOL SPONSORED PUBLICATIONS